vijayraavi/PowerBI-visuals/Visual/fetchMoreData.md

 # Pulling data in segments - fetchMoreData

-## Enable segmented fetch of long data sets
+## Enable segmented fetch of large datasets

-For dataview segment mode, define "window" dataReductionAlgorithm on capabilities.json, for the required dataViewMapping.
+For dataview segment mode, define a "window" dataReductionAlgorithm in the visual's capabilities.json for the required dataViewMapping.
-The "count" will set the window size, that limits the amount of new data rows aggreated to the dataview on each update.
+The "count" will determine the window size which limits the amount of new data rows appended to the dataview in each update.

 ```json
   "dataViewMappings": [